-The issued share capital of the Company amounts to EUR 40 million (2012: EUR 40 million) divided into 40 million ordinary shares of EUR 1 per share.
-The total number of authorized shares is 50 million (2012: 50 million shares).
+The issued share capital of the Company amounts to EUR 70 million (2013: EUR 40 million) divided into 70 million ordinary shares of EUR 1 per share.
+The total number of authorized shares is 110 million (2013: 50 million shares).
 The majority of the shares are owned by Lunala Investments S.A.
 (Luxembourg).
+The increase in the issued share capital in 2014 is related to the conversion of revaluation and other reserves.